STAFF

-Meg has been a leader in community arts and education in Vermont for the last 15 years.
+Meg has been a leader in community arts and education in Vermont for the last 20 years.

 Meg was founder of the Langdon Street Café, the collectively run art and music venue in Montpelier that that Seven Days named “the crown jewel of the Montpelier arts community.”

 Hammond came to Generator in January 2020 from Goddard College where she was Director of Development.
 At Goddard she led a successful campaign for a multi-phase renovation of the historic Haybarn Theatre in 2014 and produced the Haybarn Theatre Concert Series featuring world-class performers.
 Hammond was costume designer and stage manager for the original Vermont productions of Hadestown which went on to Broadway to win 8 Tony awards in 2019.
 Hammond holds a Bachelor of Arts in Studio Arts.
-She is here to empower entrepreneurs, artists, and makers of all kinds and continue designing educational opportunities in STEAM pathways.
+She is here to empower entrepreneurs, artists, and makers of all kinds and increasing educational opportunities in STEAM pathways.

-Veronica Newton
+Veronica Newton (she/her)

 Veronica is a lifelong learner with a knack for inquiry.
 She brings to Generator seventeen years of experience in the education sector with a focus on advancing equity of access to authentic opportunities that are relevant to the learner and serve the broader community.
 For the past seven years, she worked for the Vermont Agency of Education to provide systems level support for the implementation of Act 77, Flexible Pathways initiative through student-centered policy and program development for statewide dual enrollment, early college, and work-based learning programs.
 Prior to the Agency, Veronica taught secondary English in Boston and Lawrence, MA where she co-designed multidisciplinary performance tasks with academic and CTE instructors in order to help students make the connection between academic principles and real-world applications.